Aidan-B/Same-Home-Different-Hacks/README.md

 # Same-Home-Different-Hacks
 Entry for same home different hacks online hackathon.

 It's a pomodoro technique timer!
 Focus on your work for 25 minutes, then take a 5 minute break. after 4 work periods, take a longer, 15 minute break.
+As a student currently studying university courses from home, staying focused it VERY challenging!
+This timer can be a great asset for any student or professional needing help staying focused at home.

 The app was made with Qt and C++.
 To use the app yourself you will need to build the source.
 More info on how to do this can be found on the Qt website: https://www.qt.io/